 Legal review, peer review, and technical details

-With GreatAmerica Financial Services as our parent company, it’s imperative that any content we produce for Collabrance be reviewed by our legal team.
-This may not be applicable to a small MSP, but it’s important to have measures in place to ensure the information you’re sharing on your website is accurate and not harmful to you or your customers.
+Depending on your company size and structure, a legal review may not be necessary – but it’s important to have measures in place to ensure the information you’re sharing on your website is accurate and not harmful to you or your customers.

 Lastly, there will be technical levers that need to be pulled to take a new site live.
 For us, that meant moving from staging URLs to live URLs, transferring our domain, and updating the DNS settings, to name a few.
 As a marketer, I relied on others to handle the technical details – and that meant coordinating with external teams in advance and accounting for those steps in my project timeline.